DigitalExpart/PAKtIQ/DASHBOARD_CLEANUP_COMPLETE.md

 ## 🚀 Next Steps

 1. **Test the Dashboard:**
-   - Create a few pakts
+   - Create a few Resolves
    - Complete some milestones
    - Watch the stats update in real-time!

 2. **Add More Data:**
-   - Create pakts in different categories
+   - Create Resolves in different categories
    - Complete milestones to increase streak
    - Unlock achievements

 3. **Test Reminders:**
-   - Set up reminders for your pakts
+   - Set up reminders for your Resolves
    - Check if notifications arrive on time

 ---